hanwenzhang123/fullstack-note/04-note/README.md

 - Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
 - React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

-#### Shared Component Architecture
-- build, distribute and collaborate over components to build multiple projects and applications
-- how to develop components independently but avoid the overhead of too many repositories
-- how to version, publish and manage each component individually
-- how to help others discover and adopt the components

 #### How to Share Components with Others?
 - Bit + Bit.dev - develop, build and test individual components in the library in complete isolation
 - When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.